finos/FDC3/docs/api-bridging/spec.md

 For Desktop Agent bridging, a `raiseIntent` call MUST always pass a `app:TargetApp` argument.
 If one is not passed a `findIntent` will be sent instead to collect options to display in a local resolver UI, allowing for a targeted intent to be raised afterwards.
 See details below.

-When receiving a response from invoking `raiseIntent` the new app instances MUST be fully initialized ie. the responding Desktop Agent will need to return an `AppMetadata` with an `instanceId`.
+When receiving a response from invoking `raiseIntent` the new app instances MUST be fully initialized ie. the responding Desktop Agent will need to return an `AppIdentifier` with an `instanceId`.

 Note that the below diagram assumes a `raiseIntent` WITH a `app:TargetApp` was specified and therefore agent-C is not involved.